bacover/OpenVINOInstall/VisionAcceleratorFPGA_Configure_2018R5.md

 		`source /home/<user>/Downloads/fpga_support_files/setup_env.sh
 `

-  * Update the Intel FPGA Download Cable rules to program the board without root permissions and to flash the initialization bitstreams so that the Intel FPGA Download Cable can communicate with the board:
+  * Update the Intel® FPGA Download Cable rules to program the board without root permissions and to flash the initialization bitstreams so that the Intel® FPGA Download Cable can communicate with the board:
 		`sudo cp config/51-usbblaster.rules /etc/udev/rules.d
 `